Universal Credit is a benefit for working-age people on a low income.

 If you're entitled to Universal Credit you may be able to get an advance payment.
 This is to help you manage while waiting for your first payment or after a change in circumstances that increases your entitlement.

-You'll be advised about an advance payment at your interview.
-If you've already had your interview, you can phone the Universal Credit helpline:
+You'll be asked about an advance payment when you make a claim.
+If you've already had your interview, you can apply through your online account or phone the Universal Credit helpline:

 • Telephone - 0800 328 5644